Arif Dirlik: Positions and critiques

 Jerry Bentley's 2005 account in the journal World History provides a cogent summary of Dirlik's critiques of the field and his own disagreement.
 Dirlik, he says, has leveled a "challenging critique" of the field of world history, charging that it "naturalizes capitalist globalization by turning it into human fate" and that scholarship in the field "perpetuates Eurocentric knowledge even as it seeks alternatives to Eurocentric explanations of the global past."
 Bentley continues that Dirlik has identified genuine problems, but has "harnessed his scholarship to a political agenda."
 Dirlik "overstated the problems and overgeneralized his critique," falling into the "trap of an originary fallacy," in which he "confuses origin with fate," assuming that historical scholarship must inevitably follow lines established at the foundation."

 Po-hsi Chen distinguishes two phases in Dirlik's intellectual work.
 He sees Dirlik's focus shifting around the time of his 1991 book Anarchism in Chinese Revolution from "historicizing earlier-generation Chinese Marxists and their revolutionary practices and theoretical reflections" towards a critique of "newly emergent postcolonial studies in North American academe as complicit with globalization and neoliberalism".

+In his writing on the New Life Movement of Nationalist-era China, Dirlik described the reform's focus on hygiene was "an integral part of a comprehensive political outlook" despite its seeming banality.
+According to the political outlook of the time, China's national rejuvenation required a people who practiced the norms of cleanliness and ethics which the Nationalists deemed modern.

+Writing on the Sinicization of Marxism, Dirlik states that "Mao [Zedong] did not reduce Marxism to a Chinese version or view China as merely another illustration of universal Marxist principles" but rather developed a view of Chinese Marxism that was simultaneously local and universal.